Muhanned-Kamar/Capstone_Project_by_Google_Bike_Share_Company/BigQuery-SQL-Codes.md

     -- This query would give us the grouped loaction point so we can see the most used locations of the riders -- Used ROW_NUMBER to make an id column to help make the visualization easier.

+Ues this [link](https://public.tableau.com/app/profile/muhanned1728/viz/Trail_1_16515133908630/Dashboard2) to get a look at the viz of the tables created.